cheshire-cat-ai/docs/mkdocs/plugins/hooks-reference/flow/cat_recall_query.md

 Type: `str`

 Edited string to be used for context retrieval in memory.
-The returned string is further stored in theWorking Memory at `cat.working_memory.recall_query`.
+The returned string is further stored in the Working Memory at `cat.working_memory.recall_query`.

 ## &#x270D; Example